jptacek/JPtacek.com/src/documents/2014/05/angularJS-Intro-To-Services/index.html.md

 What we are going to do is determine the type of bonds two elements would make, based on the differences in their electronegativity.
-We will create a service that does two things, calculate the differences in electronegativty and then based on the difference determine the tpe of bond.
+We will create a service that does two things, calculate the differences in electronegativty and then based on the difference determine the type of bond.

 Our service then looks like
 ```javascript